centennial-struggles/CS3/pages/contact.md

 {:toc}
 -->
 <ul id="markdown-toc">
+      <li><a href="#what-should-i-think-about-before-i-start-saving-my-files" id="markdown-toc-what-should-i-think-about-before-i-start-saving-my-files">What should I think about before I start saving my files?</a></li>
       <li><a href="#what-kinds-of-materials-do-you-accept" id="markdown-toc-what-kinds-of-materials-do-you-accept">What kinds of materials do you accept?</a></li>
       <li><a href="#what-kind-of-materials-do-you-not-accept" id="markdown-toc-what-kind-of-materials-do-you-not-accept">What kind of materials do you not accept?</a></li>
       <li><a href="#how-do-i-create-a-publicly-accessible-link-for-photographs" id="markdown-toc-how-do-i-create-a-publicly-accessible-link-for-photographs">How do I create a publicly accessible link for photographs?</a></li>